atangent/chad-CI-python/Test Requirements/tests-kyle.md

 - click element `input[type="submit"]` submit to POST to current route
 - assert that the user is successfully redirected to login

-### Test case 7003 - R2 - Make sure you cannot register with email or password fields empty (F)
+### Test case 7003 - R2 - Make sure you cannot register with email or password fields empty (F) (HTML PROTECTED CANNOT TEST)

 Assumptions:
 - register page exists